ArthurPicouleau/Iot_Project_2/README.md

 # Code 3 : Control of the blink

 In this third and final code, we decided to play with the flashing frequency of the red LED.
-Each double tap reduces the delay between the moment when the LED lights up and the moment when it goes out.
+Each double tap increases the time when LED lights up and the moment when it goes out.